Not all chili pastes are created equal! Let’s take a look at the best chili paste substitutes for popular pastes.

 Chili pepper and chile pepper both refer to the same types of peppers.
 The only difference is the spelling, which varies depending on what country or region you are in.

-Many pepper enthusiasts prefer the spelling “chile” when referring to their beloved peppers and to them, “chili” is that wonderful dish served alongside some homemade cornbread!
+Many pepper enthusiasts prefer the spelling “chile” when referring to their beloved peppers.
+To them, “chili” is that wonderful dish served alongside some homemade cornbread!
 But we aren’t talking chili with cornbread today.
 We’re talking chili paste substitutes!

 Chili paste is a great way to add a lot of flavor to your dishes without costing a lot of money.
 A little goes a long way.
 If you enjoy peppers, it’s a great addition to your cost-effective kitchen!